NYABPsi Board of Directors

-Roderick Hurley is a 4th-year doctoral student in Critical Social/Personality Psychology at The Graduate Center, CUNY.
+Roderick Hurley is a doctoral student in Critical Social/Personality Psychology at The Graduate Center, CUNY.
 His research investigates the role of music in personal development and community building.
-He has served as graduate student board member for the past two years, having joined NYABPsi as an undergraduate at Medgar Evers College.
+He has served as graduate student board member for the past three years, having joined NYABPsi as an undergraduate at Medgar Evers College.
 Rod currently serves on the communications committee and led our recent website upgrade project.

 |Maudry-Beverly Lashley, PhD|

 Maudry-Beverley Lashley is a tenured Professor and Chair of the Department of Psychology at Medgar Evers College (CUNY).
 She is a clinical/developmental psychologist whose research and clinical skills are based on a research/practitioner model.
 She earned a doctorate from Howard University, Washington DC, and obtained both her Masters and Bachelor’s from Hunter College, (CUNY).
 She has worked in the areas of substance abuse, juvenile offenders, and clients/ patients who have suffered from a variety of mental health challenges, domestic violence.
 She has published in several peer-reviewed journals, popular magazines, and two book chapters, and has presented at several conferences both in the US and in the Caribbean.
 Her areas of research include examining a variety of issues pertaining to family, particularly child care issues, family rituals affecting the Black community, ways in which single mothers are resilient in the face of personal and social stress, and cardiovascular issues.